ArgonDesign/alogic/doc/control.md

 ### Summary of statement types

-As described in the documentation of [statements](statements.md), every Alogic statement can be one of two types: A control statement, or a combinatorial statement.
+As described in the documentation of [statements](statements.md), every Alogic statement can be one of two types: A control statement, or a combinational statement.

 Some statements are unambiguously control statements.
 These are listed here for